mist64/cbmbus_doc/5 TCBM.md

 #### Speed

-There are several issues with the protocol:
+There are several issues with the protocol, which lead to a much lower speed than what would be expected from a parallel connection:

 ##### Unnecessary Steps

 When the controller receives a byte, releasing DAV in step 4 ("Controller signals DIO belongs to device") is not necessary.
 The device can already detect that the TCBM code has been removed from DIO in step 3 (MSB is 0) and use it as a trigger for step 5.
 In a modified protocol with step 4 removed, DAV would be inverted from this point on.
 So in step 12, the controller would pull DAV instead of releasing it, which is the initial state, so the additional handshake in step 14 would be unnecessary.

-#####
+##### TCBM Codes

 The design of the TCBM code being sent with every byte almost halves the trasmission speed because of its two handshakes.

 The complex protocol to hand the DIO wires to the device and pass it back with its extra handshakes will also make receiving slower than sending.
 But receiving is the common case: Much more data is ever read from disk than written to it.

 Most data transmissions between a computer and a disk drive are the LOAD and SAVE operations, where a full file is transfered in one go.
-Optimized stream transfer protocols could have been added for these cases – like the Fast Serial protocol of the C128 ("Burst") – doubling the SAVE speed and tripling the LOAD speed.
+Optimized stream transfer protocols could have been added for these cases – like the Fast Serial protocol of the C128 ("Burst") as well as JiffyDOS – doubling the SAVE speed and tripling the LOAD speed.

-* one idea: fast mode for receiving until EOI ("LOAD"); like burst
-* or:
-	* give controller two handshake lines
-	* reduce status lines to 1
-		* 0 means 00
-		* 1 means 01, 10 or 11 - byte transmission follows
-	* now controller can indicate whether it wants more bytes after each byte without the turnaround
+A more generic protocol optimization could replace the TCBM code before every byte with an extra wire owned by the controller indicating whether the next byte will be transmitted with the same mode.
+This would not even require adding an extra line: It is enough to have one status line going from the device to the computer.
+"0" would mean OK, and "1" would have the controller transfer DIO to the device, so it can return an 8 bit status code.

+The common case of transfering multiple bytes would also be sped up by at least a factor of two this way.

 #### Conclusion

-* faster than serial, but slower than IEEE
-* no daisy-chaining = no connectors = cheaper. ugly compromise.

-* not clear what the new protocol was for
-* single-device IEEE-488 requires just one extra line
+While TCBM is faster than Standard Serial, it is a huge compromise and certainly not a clean design.
+And with more than half the bandwidth eaten up by the TCBM codes, it is still slower than IEEE-488.

+It is not clear though why they couldn't just use the exact IEEE-488 protocol on layer 2, even in point-to-point mode with just a single device.
+IEEE-488 only requires one more data line (13 instead of 12), and EOI could have been removed by using a timing sidechannel as done by Standard Serial.

+### Next Up

+Part 6 of the series of articles on the Commodore Peripheral Bus family will cover the JiffyDOS protocol on layer 2, which shipped as a 3rd party ROM patch for computers and drives, replacing the byte transmission protocol of Standard Serial by using the clock and data lines in a more efficient way.

+> This article series is an Open Source project.
+Corrections, clarifications and additions are **highly** appreciated.
+I will regularly update the articles from the repository at [https://github.com/mist64/cbmbus_doc](https://github.com/mist64/cbmbus_doc).

 # References